Joe Fields (safety)

-Joseph J. Fields (born October 5, 1985 in Houston, Texas) is a former American football safety.
+Joseph J. Fields (born October 5, 1985, in Houston, Texas) is an American former football safety.
 He was signed by the Carolina Panthers as an undrafted free agent in 2008.
 He played college football at Syracuse.

 College career

 At Syracuse, Fields began his career at Quarterback.
 But when Andrew Robinson became the starter and Tanard Jackson left for the NFL, Fields became a safety.